genexuslabs/gxcli/README.md

     DetailedNavigation        : Show detailed navigation

 Examples
-    Rebulid All on your Knowledge Base
+    Rebuild All on your Knowledge Base
         gx build kbpath=C:\Models\MyKB forceRebuild

-    Bulid All on your Knowledge Base, but fail if a database reorganization is found gx build kbpath=C:\Models\MyKB failIfReorg
+    Build All on your Knowledge Base, but fail if a database reorganization is found gx build kbpath=C:\Models\MyKB failIfReorg
 ```